GithubArnavSharma/1989-Donation-Data-Analysis/README.md

 # 2021-Donation-Data-Analysis
-Analyzing campaign donation data collected by the FEC from 2021 - 2022 using SQL
+Analyzing campaign donation data collected by the FEC from the first 8 months of 2021.